mwojnars/hypertag/README.md

     Let's stick with a Ford: 60000.
 --->

-There is a shortcut version "?" of the "try" syntax, which has no "else" clauses, and so is only used to suppress exceptions:
+There is a shortcut version "?" of the "try" syntax, which has no "else" clauses, so its only function is to suppress exceptions:

     ? | Price of Opel is $cars['opel'].

-Importantly, the shortcut "?" can prepend a tagged block (on the same line), which is not possible with the basic syntax.
+Importantly, unlike the basic form of "try", the shortcut "?" can prepend a tagged block.
 The code below renders empty string instead of raising an exception:

     ? b : a href=$cars.url | the "a" tag fails because "cars" has no "url" member